Geronimo (1962 film)

 Geronimo is a 1962 American Western film made by Levy-Gardner-Laven and released by United Artists, starring Chuck Connors in the title role.
 The film was directed by Arnold Laven from a screenplay by Pat Fielder, filming took place in Sierra de Órganos National Park in the town of Sombrerete, Mexico.

 The following year, Connors married his costar, Kamala Devi.

-Summary
+Plot

-The movie loosely follows the events leading up to the final surrender of Geronimo during the Apache-United States Wars in 1886.
+The events leading up to the final surrender of Geronimo during the Apache-United States Wars in 1886.